-The components of today's Draft CAMP4W Implementation Strategy (Attachment 1) include the Background and Purpose, Assessed Vulnerabilities and Needs, Time-Bound Targets, Policy Framework, and the Climate Decision-Making Framework.
-Staff is in the process of developing, and will include in the next Draft, descriptions of anticipated projects, programs, and initiatives and a defined set of new and ongoing tasks with an achievable timeline, the progress of which will be reported annually through the CAMP4W Annual Report.
-Timelines will also include projected board decision points for water, energy, and infrastructure projects and programs to comprehensively prepare the Board and member agencies for anticipated CAMP4W assessments and decisions.
+The components of today's Draft CAMP4W Implementation Strategy (Attachment 1) include the Background and Purpose, Assessed Vulnerabilities and Needs, Time-Bound Targets, Policy Framework, Climate Decision-Making Framework, and Five-Year Implementation Timelines.
+Short descriptions of currently planned projects, projects, programs, and initiatives is also included, the progress of which will be reported annually through the CAMP4W Annual Report.
+Timelines include projected board decision points for water, energy, and infrastructure projects and programs to comprehensively prepare the Board and member agencies for anticipated CAMP4W assessments and decisions.